baobab/mateme/README.markdown

 participate in the community, whether by implementing our software, or contributing your efforts to our mission!

-Mateme was built by Baobab Health and Partners in Health in Malawi, Africa.
+Outpatient was built by Baobab Health and Partners in Health in Malawi, Africa.
 It is licensed under the Mozilla Public License.